 “Leadership and Bullying” and “Be a Difference Maker”

-In exchange for presenting a workshop, presenters will receive a 50% discount on their registration fee for the 2020 High School Conference.
+In exchange for presenting a workshop, presenters will receive a 50% discount on the regular registration fee for the 2023 High School Conference.

 Adult or Student Track: